Current Challenge dates

 - Make sure each of your students knows their confirmation number.
 This number was given to you when you registered the student both on our website and in an email.
 If you cannot find this number, email us at email@example.com so we can get that to you.

-- Decide how you will capture images of your students' answer sheets.
+- Decide how you will capture images of your students' answer sheets if necessary (remember you will only need to do this if you cannot enter your scores online, but you should be prepared just in case).
 If you have a scanner attached to your computer, that is the best way to capture the images; scan the pages at 300dpi grayscale and save them as a PDF.
 If you don't have a scanner, feel free to use an app on your phone that will allow you to take a picture and save it as a PDF; we recommend the free CamScanner app because CamScanner will allow you to trim the edges of the image and align the image so it looks like a scanned page.

 What you need to do the day of the contest

 - Make sure all students you are chaperoning are present and ready to go and that every student has their own computer that is connected to the internet.
-The computer must have a camera and each student must be visible on camera while testing so we can monitor them just like at an in-person contest.
+The computer must have a camera and each student and their surroundings must be visible on camera while testing so we can monitor them just like at an in-person contest (in particular, students may not use an artificial background).

 - Make sure students have answer sheets and pencils.